M-watermelon/WatermelonBlog/_posts/2022-05-05-Cyberstart-scholarship!.md

 ---
 layout: post
 title: I've been shortlisted for the National Cyber Scholarship award
-subtitle: A comeback after loosing track.
+subtitle: SANS Foundations and the GFACT exam
 categories: Posts
 tags: [Post]
 ---